lruslan/ansible-eos/docs/overview.rst

 The illustration above demonstrates a typical scenario.
 You, as the user, want to execute an Ansible Playbook on one (or many) of your Arista nodes.
-From the user's perspective the interaction with the Ansible Control Host is the same, from your shell you would type
+From the user's perspective the interaction with the Ansible Control Host is the same, from your shell you would type:

 .. code-block:: console

   ansible-playbook eos.yaml

+Notice in the diagram a few things remain constant:

+* pyeapi is always required (whether on the control host or EOS node), and
+* pyeapi is ultimately responsible for making the eAPI calls to modify the node's configuration

-but the way in which the playbook is executed will differ between Option A and Option B. Let's discuss those differences below.
+While the overall flow is similar, the way in which the playbook is executed will differ between Option A and Option B. Let's discuss those differences below.

 Option A
 ========